Zynix-Scripts/Blur-AutoClicker-Linux/Readme.md

 ---

-## Support the Project
+## Support the main Project

 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/blur009)

-You can also support the project by starring the repository and sharing it with friends.
+You can also support the linux port by starring the repository and sharing it with friends.
 Thank you!

 ---